11 Best Kitten Foods in 2023 – Reviews & Top Picks

 4. Hill’s Science Diet Healthy Cuisine Canned Kitten Food

 Hill’s Science Diet is a brand that’s focused primarily on promoting feline health through quality nutrition.
 As such, their products are generally pricier than competitors, but you can usually count on them to provide ample nutrition.
-To that end, this blend is made primarily with animal-based ingredients, including chicken, pork liver, and chicken fat.
+To that end, the Hill’s Science Diet Healthy Cuisine Canned Kitten Food is made primarily with animal-based ingredients, including chicken, pork liver, and chicken fat.
 However, this recipe is noticeably lower in protein than most similar offerings from other manufacturers at just 6.5% minimum crude protein.

 What you won’t find in this canned cat food are artificial flavors or preservatives.
 Everything here is natural, formulated with kitten health in mind.
 Vital nutrients are also included in high concentrations, including 0.34% taurine, which is considerably higher than most competing kitten foods.
 Importantly, kittens seem to love this food.
-Even picky eaters like the flavor of Hill’s Science Diet, so long as you’re willing to shell out the extra cost.
+Even picky eaters like the flavor of Hill’s Science Diet, so long as you’re willing to shell out the extra cost this is one of the best cat food for kittens out there.

-Wellness Complete Health kitten formula is a canned kitten food available in three-ounce cans at a more affordable price than many health-oriented canned kitten foods.
+Wellness Complete Health Kitten Formula Wet Canned Food is a canned kitten food available in three-ounce cans at a more affordable price than many health-oriented canned kitten foods.
 It’s loaded with fatty acids derived primarily from fish oil and flaxseed to help keep your cat’s coat luscious.
 Plus, there’s plenty of protein for a growing kitten with an 11% minimum.
 That said, there’s not a lot of DHA or taurine compared to other similar products, so additional supplementation might be desirable.

 Since this is a grain-free recipe, it’s easy for kittens to digest.
 Though it’s devoid of grains, it’s packed with antioxidants, vitamins, and minerals to ensure that your cat’s health is never neglected.
 While it’s not our first choice, we’d certainly rely on this as a backup food in case our favorites were unavailable.